In 2014, we heard about Xiao Zhen, a young gay man in China who was fighting against horrible gay "cure" centres across the country.

-It was a truly horrible experience: "They hypnotised me and gave me electric shocks," Xiao Zhen told us.
+It was a truly horrible experience: "They hypnotized me and gave me electric shocks," Xiao Zhen told us.
 "They made every effort trying to stop me from being gay."

-Xiao Zhen realised the "treatment" was totally fake and took the clinic to court for selling false "cures".
+Xiao Zhen realized the "treatment" was totally fake and took the clinic to court for selling false "cures".
 He then teamed up with All Out to make his fight global.

 Over 100,000 people signed our international outcry against gay "cures", and our campaign received international media attention, including in The New York Times."